Praveen4411/NBA-data-analysis/README.md

 1.Correlation of different stats of all players throughout the years

-2.Minutes and Points distribution among the players in Playoffs and Regualr season
+2.Minutes and Points distribution among the players in Playoffs and Regular season

 3.Change of game for the past 10 years